Wordsley: Transport

 The A491 road passes through Wordsley, being originally a prehistoric track.

 Wordsley is served by several bus routes operated by National Express West Midlands and Diamond West Midlands.

 National Route 54 of the National Cycle Network passes a mile to the south-east.

 The navigable Staffordshire & Worcestershire Canal passes a mile to the west, and the Stourbridge Canal just to the west, descending in a flight of locks that passes beside the Red House glass cone.

 The nearest rail station is Stourbridge Town, just under two miles from Wordsley, which is the only station on the Stourbridge Town Branch Line, a branch off the main Birmingham to Worcester via Kidderminster Line.

 Culture and arts

 Wordsley is home to the Dudley Music Centre, a respected local facility for the teaching and performance of music.
 There are two major theatre groups operating from Wordsley: Wordsley Amateur Dramatics Society, and G.I.S.T.
-The contemporary poet Gary Bills was born at Wordsley Hospital, and attended Belle Vue Primary School and The Buckpool School, now known as the Wordsley School.
+The contemporary poet Gary Bills was born at Wordsley Hospital, and attended Lawnswood primary School and The Buckpool School, now known as the Wordsley School.